 Talk with your child about what you can hear around you.
 Is it a loud noise or a quiet noise?
 Is it an animal or a car?
 Your child might enjoy copying noises, too.

-Sometimes, children may need help learning to speak.
+Some children may need help learning to speak.
 If their progress seems to be delayed, take them to a doctor for a check-up.

 We take your safety and privacy seriously

 We also share anonymised data with the commissioners of this service.
-By using Talk, you understand and give your explicit consent to this.
+By using Parent Talk, you understand and give your explicit consent to this.